rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 }
 ```

 In future versions constructors will likely be implemented as static methods called `new`.
 The last remnants of classes, destructors are temporarily implemented with `drop` blocks on structs.
-In future releases destructors will be implementations of the `Drop` trait.
+In future releases destructors will be implementations of a `Drop` trait.

 ```
 // How to write a destructor today